sendgrid/sendgrid-csharp/README.md

 }
 ```

+After executing the above code, `response.StatusCode` should be `202` and you should have an email in the inbox of the to recipient.
+You can check the status of your email via the UI [here](https://app.sendgrid.com/email_activity?).
+Alternatively, we can post events to a URL of your choice via our [Event Webhook](https://sendgrid.com/docs/API_Reference/Webhooks/event.html) about events that occur as SendGrid processes your email.

 For more advanced cases, you can build the SendGridMessage object yourself, following is the minimum required settings:

 ```csharp